 Having a tray on your coffee table helps to keep everything together so you can teach your child that if you take something off to look at, you put it back on the tray after.
 It may not be in a perfect position but at least it’s in the general area!!

 Fake flowers used to be awful, like really awful!
 But in recent years they have improved so much and the attention to detail means it can be hard to know the difference if you buy decent quality.

 While a vase of fresh flowers in the living room may look and smell beautiful, the chaos and upset created by a spilled vase is not!
 If you have good quality silk flowers your kids can touch them and even pull them out without worrying about any damage.
 Plus you don’t have to remember to fill up the water!!

 3. Add books to create levels

-Choose books which appeal to kids, depending on age and interests, even toddlers like looking at pretty pictures!
-An encyclopedia, a pretty cookbook or an atlas are great options, educational as well as aesthetic!!
-And make sure to change them often enough, second hand book shops can be a great place to find large format books at a fraction of the new price.
+Choose books that appeal to kids, depending on age and interests, even toddlers like looking at pretty pictures!
+An encyclopedia, a pretty cookbook, or an atlas are great options, educational as well as aesthetic!!
+And make sure to change them often enough, second-hand book shops can be a great place to find large format books at a fraction of the new price.

 4. It’s all in the details